 How Do I Start A Podcast For My Business

 While the basic process is simple, top-quality podcasts require planning and purchasing or having access to professional recording equipment.
 It’s also essential to find the right podcast media host, determine who will host or co-host the show, edit for audio and possibly video quality, and promote your content.
-Don’t let this information overwhelm you because we’ll break it down into bite-size chunks.
+Don’t let this information overwhelm you because we’ll break it down into bite-sized chunks.

 Plan Your Business Podcast